opentripplanner/OpenTripPlanner/doc-templates/SiriUpdater.md

 # Siri Updater

-Support for consuming SIRI ET, SX and ET messages.
-The updater is developed to support the Norwegian SIRI profile which is a subset of the SIRI specification.
+Support for consuming SIRI ET and SX messages.
+The updater is developed to support the Nordic SIRI profile which is a subset of the SIRI specification.

 ## Contact Info